anno4j/anno4j/README.md

-# anno4j - Read & Write W3C Web Annotation Data Model/Open Annotation Data Model
+# anno4j - Read & Write W3C Web Annotation Data Model / W3C Open Annotation Data Model

 > This library provides programmatic access to read and write [W3C Web Annotation Data Model](http://www.w3.org/TR/annotation-model/) / [W3C Open Annotation Data Model](http://www.openannotation.org/spec/core/) from and to local/remote SPARQL endpoints.
+An easy-to-use and extensible Java API allows creation and querying of annotations even for non-experts.

 Features:

-- [x] Write
-- [x] Read
-- [] TODO list more features
+- Extensible creation of Web/Open Annotations based on Java Annotations syntax.
+- Built-in and predefined implementations for Body and Targets conform to W3C Web Annotation Data Model and W3C Open Annotation Data Model
+- Annotations are transformed to RDF and automatically transmitted to local/remote SPARQL using SPARQL Update functionality
+- Querying of annotations with path-based criteria

 ## Introduction
+Anno4j is an Java RDF library to easily cope with annotations conform to the Web Annotation Data Model / Open Annotation Data Model.
+The library provides an extensible way of creating annotations and defines bundled with different body and target implementations.
+Annotations are automatically persisted on local or remote connected [SPARQL (SPARQL Protocol and RDF Query Language)](http://www.w3.org/TR/sparql11-overview/) endpoints without having to issue any kind of SPARQL query.
+Besides the creation of annotations, Anno4j also provides an easy-to-use query API based on the path query language [LDPath](http://marmotta.apache.org/ldpath/).

+The Web Annotation Data Model / Open Annotation Data Model specification describes a structured model and format to enable (web) annotations to be shared and reused across different hardware and software platform.
+The model is based on [RDF (Resource Description Framework)](http://www.w3.org/TR/rdf11-primer/), a standard model for data interchange on the Web.

 ## Install